aajuvonen/holocosmo/doc/CONTRIBUTING.md

 To run the script with a description and a set of category codes, use:

-  python init_hc_entry.py "Descriptive title for your new entry" --categories MOD NBK OUT DOC
+  `python hc_entry.py "Descriptive title for your new entry" --categories MOD NBK OUT DOC`

 This command will:
 - Create a new HC entry (e.g., HC-006) if the last entry was HC-005.